newlight77/dotfiles/README.md

 Use this repository to customize your envrioment:

-- Vim / NeoVim with Vim-Plug
+- Bash
 - Zsh with Oh my zsh
-- Fish with fisher
+- Fish with fisher (work in progress)
+- Vim / NeoVim with Vim-Plug (work in progress)

 Use this to customize your bash profile, it comes with :